myarotskaya/architecture-center/docs/data/technology-choices/batch-processing.md

 ## Key selection criteria

-For batch processing processing scenarios, begin choosing the appropriate service for your needs by answering these questions:
+For batch processing scenarios, begin choosing the appropriate service for your needs by answering these questions:

 - Do you want a managed service or do you prefer to setup and manage the cluster of virtual machines running the processing?
     - If yes, then narrow your options to those that are managed services.